 Nova Icària is a beach with mixed reviews.
 This one is well equipped, with a pretty vista, lots of cafes, and entertainment opportunities.
 However, the benefits and drawbacks here go hand in hand.

 - Nova Icària has a Blue Flag, but they should probably focus a little harder on the crucial standards.
 With a port in vicinity, the sea is littered with bottles and plastic bags.
-By the pier, the trash situation looks especially unhealthy.
+By the pier, the trash situation looks especially dire.

 - The beach is less crowded than Barceloneta but far from deserted.